hamelin/nbconvert-article-html/README.md

-# Article/HTML exporter and template for nbconvert
+# Article-HTML exporter and template for nbconvert

 This package provides an exporter and template to render a Jupyter notebook into a self-contained HTML file whose layout is similar to a LaTeX article.
 Such documents are presented so as to facilitate their reading and perusal both on a print-out and a screen,